mcnLeandro/test/README.md

 - I'm going to use "git rebase -i"
 - I wanna use the same commit message cause writing again is lots of work

 ## master
 - editting from master
 - editing from master again

+## rebase test
+- This is rebase test branch